QiruiZhang/TestSetup-openFASOC-Sky130TempSensor/README.md

 A host computer with Windows 10 operating system is required.
 Either a desktop or laptop should work.

 ### 1.2 **Python**
-Please install the latest version of [Anaconda](https://www.anaconda.com/products/individual) (Python3) and use Spyder for running the test scripts.
+Please install the latest version of [Anaconda](https://www.anaconda.com/products/individual) (Python3) on the host computer and use Spyder for running the test scripts.

 ## 2. Test Setup
 ### 2.1 **Daughter Board for the Chip**